Europe Travel Guide: Top Cities, Routes, and Tips

 Flamenco, festivals, golden sand beaches, nature reserves, delicious food, and wine…

 Spain has it all and much more.
-If you are a nightclub fan, then you should go to the islands of Ibiza and Mallorca, while art lovers go to Barcelona for the magnificent Sagrada Família and Gaudi Sites and Madrid for its stunning Prado and Paseo del Artes.
+If you are a nightclub fan, then you should go to the islands of Ibiza and Mallorca.
+Art lovers go to Barcelona for the magnificent Sagrada Família and Gaudí sites and Madrid for its stunning Prado and Paseo del Arte.

-As for surfers, they will find their fun in San Sebastián, where they can also enjoy the sight of the majestic La Concha as well.
+Surfers will find fun in San Sebastián, where they can also enjoy the sight of the majestic La Concha.
 For a year-round relaxing beach vacation, there are the Canary Islands.

 Another unique attraction of Spain is the famous annual “battle” of the tomatoes, La Tomatina, which takes place in Buñol, near Valencia.
-Fans of Salvador Dalí should make a stop at Figueres, where there is a striking theatre museum of the artist created by him.
+Fans of Salvador Dalí should make a stop at Figueres, where the artist created a striking theatre museum.

 Finally, a trip to Spain won’t be complete without eating some tasty Tapas!